 Before making a request, first see if the information is already publicly available.
 You can find a lot of useful information on individual agency websites and you can also search across the government for information.

 If the information you want is not publicly available, you can view Missouri's Sunshine Law.

 Identify the right agency

 It’s important that you identify the correct agency for your request.
-There are over 100 agencies and each is responsible for handling its own FOIA requests.
+There are more than 100 agencies and each is responsible for handling its own FOIA requests.
 You can find a breakdown of agencies by topic on USA.gov to help you identify the correct agency.